mabdulkadr/Intune-Scripts/Remediation Scripts/Enable .Net3.5 Feature/README.md

 ![Version](https://img.shields.io/badge/version-1.0-green.svg)

 ## Overview
-This repository contains two PowerShell scripts designed to detect and remediate the installation of **.NET Framework 3.5** on Windows 10 and Windows 11 devices.
+This Project contains two PowerShell scripts designed to detect and remediate the installation of **.NET Framework 3.5** on Windows 10 and Windows 11 devices.
 These scripts are intended for deployment via Microsoft Intune using the **Devices | Scripts and remediations** feature.

 ---